 Count of regional total, male, and female population grouped by specific age increments.

 Count of total number of households within regional boundaries.

 Average Household Size

-Average size of households within regional boundaries; calculated by dividing the number of persons living in households by the total number of households.
+Average size of households within regional boundaries; calculated by dividing the total number of persons living in households in this region by the total number of regional households.

 Households by Type

-Count of regional households grouped by household population structure, for example, single parent with children, married couple no children, and so forth.
+Count of regional households grouped by specific household population structures, for example, single parent household with children or married couple household without children.

 Count of regional unemployed population.

-Total consumer expenditure for specific product and service types.
+Total consumer spending for specific product and service categories.
 Data provided includes:

 Refer to the following reference documents: